-Journal of Systems and Control Engineering adheres to the SAGE Vancouver reference style.
-Click here to review the guidelines on SAGE Vancouver to ensure your manuscript conforms to this reference style.
+Proceedings of the Institution of Mechanical Engineers, Part I: Journal of Systems and Control Engineering adheres to the SAGE Vancouver reference style.
+View the SAGE Vancouver guidelines to ensure your manuscript conforms to this reference style.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.

-Journal of Systems and Control Engineering is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
-Visit https://mc.manuscriptcentral.com/jsceto login and submit your article online.
+Proceedings of the Institution of Mechanical Engineers, Part I: Journal of Systems and Control Engineering is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
+Visit https://mc.manuscriptcentral.com/jsce to login and submit your article online.